Zonotora/mindpalace/src/pages/os/keywords.md

 A method for relocation every memory address during the load process with a constant, the constant being the first physical memory address the program was loaded into.

 # Dynamic relocation
-A method for mapping a process' address space onto different phsyical memory parts.
+A method for mapping a process' address space onto different physical memory parts.

 # Memory compaction
 A technique to move all processes in memory down as far as possible to avoid memory holes.

+# Random-access files
+Files that can be read in any order.